PLJNS/Hermes/iOS_Coding_Guidlines.md

 Architecture
 ------------

+MVVM, roughly, has the following constraints:

+-   Models don't talk to anybody (same as MVC).
+-   View models only talk to models.
+-   View controllers can't talk to models directly; they only interact with view models and views.
+-   Views only talk to the view controllers, notifying them of interaction events (same as MVC).

+And that's pretty much it.
+It's not that different from MVC – the key differences are:

+-   There's a new "view model" class.
+-   The view controller no longer has access to the model.

 -   Use `MVVM*`
+    -   **Model**:
+        -   stores data
-    -   **Model**: stores data, parsed from JSON, comes from the web, plain-old struct or class, `Codable`.
+        -   Probably parsed from JSON or comes from a database or the web,
+        -   Plain-old struct or class
+        -   `Codable`
+        -   "Dumb"
+        - Ex:
+        ```swift
+        struct Cat: Codable {
+            let id: String
+            let url: String
+        }
+        ```
     -   **View Model**
-        -   A protocol with an implementation
         -   Get data from model
         -   Send data to model
-        -   Inform view of model changes
+        -   Inform view of model changes through delegation
-        -   Provide interface for views ("in a way that makes sense to a view")
+        -   Provide interface for views ("in a way that makes sense to a view") and hides the model from the view.
         -   Business logic
-        -   Communicate state to Coordinator.
+        -   Hits the network
+        -   Is initialized with its dependancies
+        -   Ex:
         ```swift
-        protocol AuthenticateViewModel {
+        protocol CatViewModelDelegate: class {
-          var model: AuthentcateModel? { get set }
-          var viewDelegate: AuthenticateViewModelViewDelegate? { get set }

-          var email: String? { get set }
-          var password: String? { get set }

-          func submit()
+            func catViewModelDidUpdate(_ viewModel: CatViewModel)
         }

-        protocol AuthenticateViewModelViewDelegate: class {
+        protocol CatViewModel: class {
-          func canSubmitStatusDidChange(viewModel: AuthenticateViewModel, status: Bool)
-          func errorMessageDidChange(viewModel: AuthenticateViewModel, message: String)
+            var delegate: CatViewModelDelegate?
+            var count: Int { get }
+            func cat(at index: Int) -> Cat
+            func update()
         }
         ```

-    -   **View**: Both `UIView` and `UIViewController`, accepts user input, view model changes the appearance and behavior of these classes.
+    -   **View**:
+        -   `UIView`
+            -   Accepts user input and tells `UIViewController` through delegation.
+            -   "Dumb"
+        -   `UIViewController`
+            -   Builds, owns, and maintains `UIViews`
+            -   Has a reference to a `ViewModel` through a protocol.
+            -   Is informed of updates in `ViewModel` through delegation or closures.
+            -   Can see models, adapts them for `UIViews`
+        ```swift
+        class CatTableViewCell: UITableViewCell { /***/ }
+        class CatTableViewController: UITableViewController {
+          var viewModel: CatViewModel

+          override func viewDidLoad() {
+            super.viewDidLoad()
+            viewModel.update()
+          }

+          /// cell for row, etc.
+        }
+        extension CatTableViewController: CatViewModelDelegate {
+          func catViewModelDidUpdate(_ viewModel: CatViewModel) {
+            tableView.reloadData()
+          }
+        }
+        ```

 Standards
 ---------